 Here is a list of current staff at Partnership for Safety and Justice.
 If you need to contact any of us via email, please use our webforms.
 We do not post complete email addresses because it leads to torrents of spam (we have tested and proven this theory).
-For the most part, you can reach a staff person by sending a message to their firstname (at) safetyandjustice (dot) org.
+For the most part, you can reach a staff person by sending a message to their firstname (at using the @ symbol) safetyandjustice (dot) org.
 If you're not sure who you want to email, you can use our general Contact Us form and we'll direct your email appropriately.

 Shannon Wight, Deputy Director, Ext.
 210